 This unit encourages individuals to take responsibility for their own health and wellbeing in an engaging and diverse curriculum.
 Student's complete SDERA's Keys for Life program, which encourages responsible decision making and information regarding risks and responsibilities of attaining a driver's licence culminating in completion of the Learners test at school.
 Students are also exposed to the RELATE program which is designed to increase awareness of, and respect for, diversity, understand gender expectations and social norms on relationships and sexual health.
 The unit also looks into ethical behaviour in relationships whilst also being able to identify and address disrespectful behaviour.
-Finally, students are exposed to Holistic health, looking into the social, economic and environmental factors that influence health in different countries and communities.
+Students are exposed to Holistic health, looking into the social, economic and environmental factors that influence health in different countries and communities.
+Finally, students will complete specific first aid courses to expose them to scenarios they may face in the real world.